carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/feature-technical-design.md

     associated with them, whether they are queries or emits, and their expected return values (for queries).

-## Test strategy

-- [ ] Approved?

-How will the new feature be tested? (e.g. unit tests, manual verification, automated e2e testing, etc.)

-What interesting edge cases should be considered and tested?

 ## Security

 - [ ] Approved?